torresaa/qualite-meritis/README.md

 - Checkout your branch
 - Create a folder with your name (Ex.
 Aquiles)
 - Put your code inside
-- Push and create merge request
+- Push and create Pull Request